 Describe your process for the development and implementation of a network wide youth and young adult engagement and workforce development plan

-Identify the components of a communication plan that includes all aspects of print, social and electronic media, and a brief description of your communication system
+Identify the components of a communication plan that includes all aspects of print, social and electronic media, and a brief description of your communication system.

-Describe how you would coordinate regional training and education activities, including work being performed through the current Regional Partnerships Program (RPP) in your catchment area
+Describe how you would coordinate regional training and education activities, including work being performed through the current Regional Partnerships Program (RPP) in your catchment area.

-Describe your evaluation plan for the grant and how you will track and measure progress achieving each of the expectations outline in this RFP
+Describe your evaluation plan for the grant and how you will track and measure progress achieving each of the expectations outline in this RFP.

 If awarded this grant, a detailed monthly work plan will be required; for this application, please submit as an appendix a BRIEF workplan for each major area (key activities) of proposed work including staff responsible, key partners involved, and timeframe.
-You may use any workplan format available to you and this workplan will not count towards the page limit of this grant and should include a listing of major work areas only
+You may use any workplan format available to you and this workplan will not count towards the page limit of this grant and should include a listing of major work areas only.

 Staff and Management (15):